Aeroflot Flight 593: Accident

 The autopilot, which no longer controlled the ailerons, used its other controls to compensate, pitching the nose up and increasing thrust.
 As a result, the plane began to stall; the autopilot, unable to cope, disengaged completely.
 At the same time, the autopilot's display screen went blank.
 To recover from the stall, an automatic system lowered the nose and put the plane into a nosedive.
 The reduced g-forces enabled Kudrinsky to retake his seat.
 Piskaryov managed to pull out of the dive but over-corrected, putting the plane in an almost vertical ascent.
 This caused the plane to stall once again, causing it to enter a spin.
 During the spin, Kudrinsky managed to almost recover the plane but pulled back the yoke too aggressively, causing their speed to drop.
 A rudder input then sent the plane into a second spin, this time a flat spin.
 Although Kudrinsky and Piskaryov managed to regain control again and leveled out the wings, they did not know how far they had descended, and their altitude by then was too low to recover.
 The plane crashed at 00:58 in a flat attitude at high vertical speed, estimated at 70 m/s.
 Sixteen minutes elapsed between Kudrinsky's children first taking the pilot's seat and the aircraft crashing.
 All 75 occupants died on impact.

 The A310 crashed with its landing gear up, and all passengers had been prepared for an emergency as they were strapped into their seats.
 No distress calls were made before the crash.
-Despite the struggles of both pilots to save the aircraft, it was later concluded that if they had simply let go of the yoke after the first spin, aerodynamic principles would have caused the plane to return to level flight, thus preventing the crash.
+It was later found that, despite the struggles of both pilots to save the aircraft, if they had simply let go of the yoke after the first spin, aerodynamic principles would have caused the plane to return to level flight, thus preventing the crash.
 There was no evidence of a technical failure in the plane.

 The wreckage was located on a remote hillside in the Kuznetsk Alatau mountain chain, about 20 km east of Mezhdurechensk, Kemerovo Oblast; the flight data recorders were found on the second day of searching.
 Families of Russian victims placed flowers on the crash site while families of Chinese and Taiwanese victims scattered pieces of paper with messages written on them around the area.